-- Adopt and implement written policies and procedures reasonably designed to ensure that the adviser votes client securities in the best interest of clients; - Disclose to clients how they may obtain information from the adviser about how the adviser voted proxies for their securities; and - Describe the adviser's proxy voting policies and procedures to clients and furnish them with a copy of such policies and procedures on request.
+- Adopt and implement written policies and procedures reasonably designed to ensure that the adviser votes client securities in the best interest of clients, including sufficient ongoing oversight of any third party retained to assist with voting responsibilities; - Disclose to clients how they may obtain information from the adviser about how the adviser voted proxies for their securities; and - Describe the adviser's proxy voting policies and procedures to clients and furnish them with a copy of such policies and procedures on request.

-Paragraph (c)(2) of Rule 204-2 under the Advisers Act imposes additional recordkeeping requirements on investment advisers that execute proxy voting authority, as described under "Recordkeeping" below and in the Maintenance of Books and Records section of this Manual.1
+Paragraph (c)(2) of Rule 204-2 under the Advisers Act imposes additional recordkeeping requirements on investment advisers that execute proxy voting authority, as described under "Recordkeeping" below and in the Maintenance of Books and Records section of this Manual.